Sscanlon-20/assignment-1-react/movies/README.md

 ## Independent learning.

-I had to research how to add the pagination to the credits tables on the movies details page, I found the best help for this at https://www.geeksforgeeks.org/react-mui-tablepagination-api/ I took snipits of the code on this page and edited as needed. using this set up as a starting point I also added pagination to the template movie list page.
+I had to research how to add the pagination to the credits tables on the movies details page, I found the best help for this at https://www.geeksforgeeks.org/react-mui-tablepagination-api/ I took snipits of the code on this page and edited as needed.